 Whenever we hear the words and parables of Christ, we should avoid thinking of and picturing others, people to whom we believe they really apply.
 In other words, all of Jesus’ words, teachings, and parables apply to us, as the Church, and to us individually.
 Salvation comes through baptism, but baptism isn’t the end, it’s the beginning of the path toward salvation.
 And so each of us is the sheep who wanders.
-Our communities become lost in their God-given mission, continually distracted by whatever draws us off of our path, whether it be sinful tendencies and lifestyles, political causes and earthly agendas, or egos and self-importance, or whether we look to this or that nation or this or that politician as the savior of our problems.
+Our communities become lost in our God-given mission, continually distracted by whatever corruption draws us off of the path, whether it be sinful tendencies and lifestyles, political causes and earthly agendas, or egos and self-importance, or whether we look to this or that nation or this or that politician as the savior of our problems.
 Thankfully, we have a Shepherd who is patient and loving enough to leave the ninety-nine to come and find us, even when we are purposely running in the other direction, when our faith seems depleted, when we’re exhausted from ministry, from being judged by others in our own community, and we are lying injured somewhere outside of his pasture.
 St. Gregory of Narek, notorious for personalizing Scripture, reflects on the very words of Christ and directly embeds himself into the parable of the lost sheep.
 In Prayer 15, he prays,

 I am like the pathetic sheep in the second parable,

 which strayed into inaccessible hills